All right, News Roundup Information Overload Hour this Friday.

 An overwhelmingly Hispanic border town just elected a Hispanic Republican into office.

-Law and order, border security, and good government, good governance is the message that got Mayor Villa Lobos elected.
+Law and order, border security, and good government, good governance is the message that got Mayor Villalobos elected.

-The left's disdain for the rule of law will continue to drive Hispanics to a Republican candidates and give us a shot at taking back the House and the Senate majority, Sean.
+The left's disdain for the rule of law will continue to drive Hispanics to Republican candidates and give us a shot at taking back the House and the Senate majority, Sean.

 Dozens apparently have died as a result of contracting this horrible disease.